cambragol/fallout-fission/_pages/about.md

 ---

-### **Why FISSION Matters**
+## Why FISSION?

-**Fallout: FISSION** isn’t just another compatibility branch — it’s a statement about how to preserve classic games responsibly.
-Instead of endlessly stacking patches and workarounds, FISSION rebuilds the Fallout 2 experience with deliberate structure, transparency, and respect for its roots.
-The engine seeks to extend the *world* of Fallout, not *rewrite* the gamplay itself.
+**Fallout: FISSION** isn’t just another compatibility fork — it’s a statement on how classic games should be preserved.

+Instead of endlessly stacking patches and workarounds, FISSION rebuilds the Fallout 2 experience with **structure, extendibility, and respect for its roots**.
+The engine aims to extend the *world* of Fallout — not rewrite the *gameplay* itself.

-- For **players**, that means an easier, faster, and more reliable way to enjoy the Fallout world.
+- **For players**: a faster, cleaner, and more reliable way to experience Fallout.
-- For **modders**, its opens up a new type of modding, that no longer requires monolithic total conversions or painstackingly combined repacks.
+- **For modders**: new possibilities beyond monolithic total conversions and fragile repacks.
-- For **developers**, it’s a stable foundation to build upon — one that honors the past, but isn’t chained to it.
+- **For developers**: a stable, maintainable foundation that honors the past without being chained to it.

 ---